PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 For example, PowerShell team plans to rewrite the `FileSystemProvider` in future to reduce the code complexity and improve the performance.
 During the development,
-the `FileSystemProvider vnext` can coexist with the existing one and be exposed to the user as an experimental feature, so that PowerShell team can get early feedback and issue reports.
+the `FileSystemProviderV2` can coexist with the existing one and be exposed to the user as an experimental feature, so that PowerShell team can get early feedback and issue reports.
-At the same time, users can continue to use the existing `FileSystemProvider` without being affected by the known or unknown issues introduced by the `FileSystemProvider vnext`.
+At the same time, users can continue to use the existing `FileSystemProvider` without being affected by the known or unknown issues introduced by the `FileSystemProviderV2`.

 ## Specification

-### Experimental Feateure Names
+### Experimental Feature Names

 Experimental features for PowerShell components and built-in modules should be named as `PSXXX`, where `XXX` is the real feature name, which is a single word in camel case.